White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 - When rhodium wears off, yellowish tint shows

-- Nickel-based - allergy risk
+- Nickel-based alloys carry allergy risk

 Best for: